 We captured several similar EVPs in the basement of the store and at one point possibly also heard footsteps upstairs.

 This happened at 9:41pm of the second investigation.
 We left a recorder in the basement of the store.
 The only one down there was a stuffed bear called a Boo Buddy.
 It would ask questions and sense temperature changes along with EMF.
-You can hear people, but they are way to quite and far away to be able to "sigh" this loud.
+You can hear people, but they are way to quiet and far away to be able to “sigh” this loud.

 This happened at 11:25pm of the second investigation.
 The only one down there still was a stuffed bear called a Boo Buddy.
 You can hear people, but listen to the volume of the laughter compared to the gentle “sigh”.